-• Other gross technical revenues consist of rejection fees, dunning fees and reimbursements of charges incurred for FRIDAY Technology sp. z o.o. and subrogation and salvages for an amount of EUR 94 thousand (2022: nil)
+Other technical income consists of rejection fees, dunning fees and reimbursements of charges incurred for FRIDAY Technology sp. z o.o. and subrogation and salvages (variation from the prior year and amounts received) for an amount of EUR 1,424.2 thousand (2023: EUR 907.8 thousand)